drj3ky11/Elasticsearch/README.md

 Change passwords and users for your own safety.

 ## FASE FINAL: elk folder
 The final version, 7 nodes, cerebro, Kibana, nginx and https security.
-Also include folder structure
+Also includes folder structure

-...
-AND IT WORKS!!!
+... **AND IT WORKS!!!**

 ## Paso a paso
 Just the very first beginnings with the cluster